Toloka/docs/en/guide/concepts/faq.md

 ### Quality control rules {#quality-control-rules}

-Quality control rules allow you to get more accurate responses and restrict access to tasks for cheating Tolokers.
+Quality control rules allow you to get more accurate responses and restrict access to tasks for cheating users.

 Read the following sections: